 A personal fitness class can be as simple as counting everything that breaks a sweat.
 Yard work, manual labor, and playing basketball in the backyard all count as personal fitness.
 If you take fitness seriously in your family, you may want to include weight training, strength training, and cardio into your daily routine.
 Indoor and outdoor exercise counts, and no gym membership or sports teams are necessary.

 Sports Teams and Socialization

-Sports teams are a great way to collect PE hours, and it doesn’t matter what kind of sports team your child is on.
+Sports teams are a great way to collect PE hours.
+It doesn’t matter what kind of sports team your child is on.
 Sometimes teams will come with a rough social environment, of course.
 My children were involved in organized sports, making summer an interesting time.
 In a secular sports league, they were exposed to some unsavory behavior and vocabulary.
 Because the exposure was limited, these issues didn’t become part of my children’s psyches.
 Instead, they could observe this behavior as if from a distance.
 We could discuss the negative socialization without them taking it on as a personality trait.

 If your child is participating in team sports or sport camps, it can be an eye-opener for them.
 They can learn what socialization is like in school, but because it’s not an all-day and all-year experience, and with appropriate "de-briefing" they are unlikely to face any negative consequences.

 From golf to running, there are many individual sports to choose from, some with a socialization component.
 Golf, for example, is a great opportunity for walking and talking together.
 Look into the First Tee program.
 First Tee provides young people of all backgrounds an opportunity to develop life-enhancing values such as confidence, perseverance, and judgment through golf and character education.
 First Tee offers wonderful college scholarships for participation, with a mission to promote healthy choices in teens.
 Read more about First Tee.